alphagov/design-system-team-docs/source/support/communicating-with-users/common-responses.html.md

 Also, Amy Hupe who used to work on the GOV.UK Design System wrote about internal services and design systems: <https://amyhupe.co.uk/articles/why-you-dont-need-a-separate-design-system-for-internal-services/>

 We do encourage teams building internal tools to make use of the GOV.UK Design System where it's appropriate for their use case.
 You should test your application with real users which will help you determine if you're building your application in a way that ensures users can complete their tasks and whether you need to make any adjustments to meet user needs.

 We also have an open issue in our backlog about making it easier to create admin systems, case working tools and intranets using the GOV.UK Design System: <https://github.com/alphagov/govuk-design-system-backlog/issues/185>.
 Feel free to leave any comments about your use case on the issue.
 Very much related to the above issue, we also have an open issue around changing the default font and colours which you might find helpful: <https://github.com/alphagov/govuk-design-system/issues/1019>

-Alos, departmental design systems often document patterns used for ‘admin’ or ‘internal’ services.
+Also, departmental design systems often document patterns used for ‘admin’ or ‘internal’ services.
 Some to look at:
 <https://moj-design-system.herokuapp.com/>
 <https://design.homeoffice.gov.uk/>
 <https://design.tax.service.gov.uk/>